Top Taiwan defence ministry official found dead in hotel room, report says

 A top Taiwan defence ministry official leading a missile production unit was found dead on Saturday morning in a hotel room, reported government-controlled Central News Agency (CNA).

-Ou Yang Li-hsing, who was the deputy head of the Taiwan defence ministry’s research and development unit, died from a heart attack.
+Ou Yang Li-hsing, who was the deputy head of the Taiwan military-owned National Chung-Shan Institute of Science and Technology, died from a heart attack.

 The official was found dead in a hotel room in southern Taiwan but there were no signs of ‘intrusion’, according to CNA.

-His family had a history of heart disease and he also had a stent, said the report.
+His family had a history of heart disease and he also had a cardiac stent, said the report.

 News of the official’s death comes amid heightened tensions after US House speaker Nancy Pelosi’s visit to the self-governed territory has further deteriorated relations between the US and China.